 Old-Style SEO

-Search engine optimization (SEO) always used to be about links from other websites and keywords on your own site.
+SEO always used to be about links from other websites and keywords on your own site.
 Things have moved on in leaps and bounds since then, particularly as people managed to cheat the search engine bots.
-But as Forbes points out, keywords are still a pretty good starting place.
+However, as Forbes points out, keywords are still a pretty good starting place.

 Blogging

-Keywords can’t naturally occur and be taken into account by search bots unless your site is regularly updated.
-The best way to make sure your site is regularly putting out relevant, keyword-rich content is to blog.
+Keywords can’t naturally occur and be considered by search bots unless your site is regularly updated.
+The best way to ensure your site regularly publishes relevant, keyword-rich content is to blog.
 Writing about your area of expertise will naturally provide texts that contain the relevant keywords.
-Checking over your blog posts after writing to make sure they are relevant and search-engine-friendly is of course important.
+Checking over your blog posts after writing to make sure they are relevant and search-engine-friendly is, of course, important.

 You Can Judge a Book By Its Cover